UNBCTF/UNBCTF.github.io/docs/blog/posts/training/linux-basics/linux-basics.md

 ## Users

-Users on Linux help enable access control which improves the security of the operating system.
-Users can also be members of groups and every user has a default group.
-Every file and directory is owned by a user and a group.
+Users on Linux help enable access control, which improves the security of the operating system.
+Users can also be members of groups, and every user has a default group.
+Each individual file has one owning user and one owning group.

 You can list all users on the current system by reading the `/etc/passwd` file: